-Marius Mason is an anarchist and an environmental and animal rights prisoner serving nearly 22 years in federal prison for acts of sabotage carried out in defense of the planet.
-No one was injured in any of these actions.
-After being threatened with a life sentence in 2009, he pleaded guilty to charges of arson at a Michigan State University lab researching Genetically Modified Organisms for Monsanto, and admitted to 12 other acts of property damage.
-The sentencing judge applied a so-called “terrorism enhancement” to his term which added almost two more years than the maximum requested by the prosecution.
+Marius Mason is an anarchist, environmental and animal rights activist currently serving nearly 22 years in federal prison for acts of property damage carried out in defense of the planet.
+After being threatened with a life sentence in 2009 for these acts of sabotage, he pled guilty to arson charges at a Michigan State University lab researching genetically modified organisms for Monsanto, and admitted to 12 other acts of property damage.
+No one was physically harmed in these actions.
+At sentencing the judge applied a so-called “terrorism enhancement,” adding almost two years to an already extreme sentence requested by the prosecution.
 This is the harshest punishment of anyone convicted of environmental sabotage to date.

-Marius is incarcerated in the high security Administration Unit at the Federal Medical Center Carswell in Fort Worth, Texas.
-According to the prison’s own literature, the unit is “designed for female inmates with histories of escapes, chronic behavior problems, repeated incidents of assaultive or predatory behavior, or other special management concerns.”
-Marius has never violated any prison rules.
-Clearly, he is being held in this unit because of his political beliefs and in an effort to silence him.
+Marius is incarcerated in the high security Administration Unit at the Federal Medical Center Carswell in Fort Worth, Texas, a unit “designed for female inmates with histories of escapes, chronic behavior problems, repeated incidents of assaultive or predatory behavior, or other special management concerns…” (FMC Carswell Information Packet).
+Marius did not have a record of violating prison rules.
+It appears he is being held in this unit because of his political beliefs and in an effort to silence him.